 As it turned out, the great words of the Declaration of Independence did more than just start our Revolution.
 Since 1776, its principles have acted as a base for the Constitution and have inspired revolutionary, freedom movements across the world.

-In this activity, explore the Declaration of Independence by having your teenagers pretend to be a member of the group that signed it.
-This is a great activity to help your teenagers start to identify the personal and collective values in our nation and can be the start of an important, life-long discussion.
+In this activity, explore the Declaration of Independence by having your child pretend to be a member of the group that signed it.
+This is a great activity to help kids start to identify the personal and collective values in our nation and can be the start of an important, life-long discussion.